We are funded by our readers and may receive a commission when you buy using links on our site.

 MonsterVPN - Support - Marketing

 It’s pretty bad.
-I wrote three emails to its Support department, and I never heard back from them.
+I wrote three emails to their Support department, and I never heard back from them.
 In terms of support on Monster VPN’s website, you get an extremely concise FAQ that doesn’t cover very much.
-Then you have the opportunity to send its Support department an email.
+Then you have the opportunity to send your Support department an email.
 And I did, multiple times.
 I never heard back from them.

 MonsterVPN - Support Form